yarda/ansible-role-tuned/README.md

 tuned
 =====

-This role installs and starts Tuned daemon and sets predefined Tuned profile.
 Currently two non-compatible versions of Tuned exists - Tuned (RHEL-7+) and Tuned legacy (RHEL-6).

-This role can also deploy custom Tuned / Tuned legacy profiles.
-In case of Tuned it can also deploy custom configuration and auto set the Tuned profile which is recommended for the machine / product (this is not supported on Tuned legacy).
+This role can install, configure (only non-legacy Tuned), and start Tuned daemon.
+It can also activate arbitrary Tuned profile or activate Tuned profile which is recommended for the machine / product (the latter is supported only on non-legacy Tuned).
+It can also deploy custom Tuned / Tuned legacy profiles.

 Role Variables
 --------------

-For list of supported role variables together with description and preset default values see:
+For list of supported role variables together with the description and preset default values see:

 ./defaults/main.yml

 Role Facts
 ----------

-The role sets the following facts:
+This role sets the following facts:

 ### tuned_legacy
-True if there is Tuned legacy.
+True if there is Tuned legacy, false otherwise.

 ### tuned_recommended_profile
-Name of Tuned profile which is recommended as a default for the machine / product.
-This is not supported on Tuned legacy, it's set to empty string there.
+Name of the Tuned profile which is recommended as a default for the machine / product.
+This is not supported on Tuned legacy, it's set there to the empty string.

 ### tuned_available_profiles
-List of Tuned profile names which are available on the machine.
+List of Tuned profiles which are available on the machine.

 License
 -------